 Beach is a ½ mile long stretch of powdery white sand and is a great beach

 for swimming and boogie boarding.
 The water is calm most of the year and is a popular training spot for triathletes.
 In winter, the high surf draws crowds for the great body surfing.
-The North side of the beach is craddled by the Hapuna Beach Prince Hotel and guests with Mauna Kea resort privileges will also have use of the Hapuna resort facilities.
-The Hapuna Beach State Park public parking is accessable from the main highway entrance.
+The North side of the beach is cradled by the Hapuna Beach Prince Hotel and guests with Mauna Kea resort privileges will also have use of the Hapuna resort facilities.
+The Hapuna Beach State Park public parking is accessible from the main highway entrance.
 Public facilities include rest rooms, picnic tables, BBQ pavilions, and a small food concession.
 The park is open during daylight hours and there is $5/vehicle parking fee if you do not have a Hawaii state ID.

 The Beach Club at